Grading every Premier League team's 2024/25 season

 Coming into the season off the back of four consecutive Premier League titles, Manchester City's campaign started brightly, but an ACL injury to Ballon d'Or winner Rodri derailed their season and has left them fighting to even finish in the top four.

-While Pep Guardiola's side are still the favourites to win this year's FA Cup, their league form has been poor, particularly away from home.
+Pep Guardiola's side's league form has been poor, particularly away from home, and their shock defeat in the FA Cup final was another bitter blow.
 Anything less than a title would be a disappointing season for City, but nobody could've seen them falling away so badly.

 Manchester United

 Over on the red side of Manchester, things have been going even worse.
-Currently languishing in the bottom half of the table and seeming likely to miss out on Europe for the first time since 2015, Man United look a shadow of the club they once were.
+Currently languishing in the bottom half of the table, Man United look a shadow of the club they once were.

 Bringing in Ruben Amorim in November brought optimism, but just four league wins in 2025 has the Red Devils more concerned with reaching the top half than anything else.
-They are still among the favourites to win the Europa League this season, which would go some way to saving their campaign, but domestically, Man United have offered very little.
+Their Europa League final defeat to Tottenham compounded a miserable campaign, where they have offered very little domestically and suffered the ultimate heartbreak in Europe.

 Loading...